MOLOCO raises $150M Series C led by Tiger Global at a $1.5B valuation – TechCrunch

 Founded in 2013 and based in Redwood City, California, MOLOCO has now raised $200 million in total.
 The company claims it has “consistently grown in excess of 100% annually,” and has an annual net revenue run rate of more than $100 million.

-Its clients range in size from mobile developers who have less than 100,000 users to more than a billion, Ahn said in an email, with some spending more than $1 million a month through MOLOCO Cloud, its demand side platform (DSP).
+Its clients range in size from mobile developers who have less than 100,000 users to more than a billion, Ahn said in an email, with some spending more than $1 million a month through MOLOCO Cloud, its demand-side platform (DSP).
 MOLOCO’s customers include King Digital, Playrix and Netmarble.

-MOLOCO already serves mobile app developers in a wide range of industries, like gaming, social networking, e-commerce, ride-sharing, food delivery and fintech, helping them turn their first-party user data into marketing, monetization and user acquisition campaigns.
+MOLOCO already serves mobile app developers in a wide range of industries, like gaming, social networking, e-commerce, ridesharing, food delivery and fintech, helping them turn their first-party user data into marketing, monetization and user acquisition campaigns.
 The new funding will be used to expand MOLOCO’s machine learning engine to more use cases by focusing on research and development, product and engineering.
-Part of the raise is earmarked for hiring, adding to MOLOCO’s 200 employees, who are spread across the world in eight offices: San Francisco, Seattle, London, Beijing, Seoul, Singapore and Tokyo.
+Part of the raise is earmarked for hiring, adding to MOLOCO’s 200 employees, who are spread across the world in eight offices: Silicon Valley, San Francisco, Seattle, London, Beijing, Seoul, Singapore and Tokyo.

 MOLOCO is getting ready to launch its Retail Media Platform, currently in beta, which helps e-commerce companies create revenue streams like sponsored ads.

 Before launching MOLOCO, Ahn was a machine learning engineer at YouTube from 2008 to 2010, then Android from 2010 to 2013.
 Back then, MOLOCO’s founding team “noticed that a lot of mobile businesses struggled to generate sustainable growth and monetization,” Ahn said.
-“A big reason for that was that they offered very unique services and therefore generated very unique data—data that traditional tools were incapable of helping make use of.”
+“A big reason for that was that they offered very unique services and therefore generated very unique data — data that traditional tools were incapable of helping make use of.”
 MOLOCO’s machine learning engine was created to help companies turn their first-party data into growth campaigns and monetization strategies.

 Eight years later, mobile developers now view machine learning “as an essential part of their tech stack in order to advertise and monetize their apps effectively,” Ahn said.